viewi/viewi/README.md

 ### Now let's create our fist component `Counter.php` and `Counter.html` in `app/components` folder.

 Create `Counter` component by extending `BaseComponent`, this will tell Viewi to check html template as well.
-The name of template should be the same as component's file name.
+The name of the template should be the same as component's file name.

 ```php
 <?php